code-with-johnny/html-milestone-project/README.md

 ## Requirements

+XXX: TODO - update based on new design

 1. This project is to be built using <em>only</em> HTML.
 2. There should be a navigation bar at the top that links to different sections of the page.
 3. The sections should be "About", and "Contact".